 Thomas Parnell Biography

 The biography of Thomas Parnell.
 This page has biographical information on Thomas Parnell, one of the best poets of all time.
-This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.
+We also provides access to the poet's poems, best poetry, quotes, short poems, and more.

 Thomas Parnell (11 September 1679 – 24 October 1718) was a poet and clergyman, born in Dublin and educated at Trinity College, Dublin.
 He was a friend of both Alexander Pope and Jonathan Swift.
 He participated in the Scriblerus Club, contributing to The Spectator, and he also aided Pope in his translation of The Iliad.
 He was one of the so-called "Graveyard poets": his 'A Night-Piece on Death,' widely considered the first "Graveyard School" poem, was published posthumously in Poems on Several Occasions, collected and edited by Alexander Pope and is thought by some scholars to have been published in December of 1721 (although dated in 1722 on its title page, the year accepted by The Concise Oxford Chronology of English Literature; see 1721 in poetry, 1722 in poetry)..
 Irish poet and clergyman